By Anthony Caruso III | Publisher

 According to the St. Louis Post-Dispatch, Drinkwitz interviewed with school officials following the game on Saturday.
 The Arkansas Razorbacks were also considering him; however, the Razorbacks hired Georgia Bulldogs offensive line coach Sam Pittman as their new football leader.

-He also guided the program to the Sun Belt Conference Football Championship on Saturday.
+He also guided the program to Saturday’s Sun Belt Conference Football Championship.
 The No. 20 Mountaineers defeated the Louisiana Ragin’ Cajuns to a 45-38 win at Kidd Brewer Stadium in Boone, North Carolina.

-During the 2019 regular season, the Mountaineers did defeat two Power Five programs.
+During the 2019 regular season, the Mountaineers defeated two Power Five programs.
 Appalachian State defeated the North Carolina Tar Heels and the South Carolina Gamecocks.

 With this move, the 36-year-old continues his rise in the coaching circles.
 He now will be a part of the Southeastern Conference, one of the toughest conferences in the country.